RenanBjj/Databricks-PowerBI-OpticalSales/README.md

 ![Workflow](https://raw.githubusercontent.com/RenanBjj/Databricks-PowerBI-OpticalSales/main/Workflow%20Databricks.png)

 ### Description:
 This repository contains a comprehensive data engineering and analytics project focused on optical sales data.
-The project integrates data processing, transformation, and analysis using Databricks and Power BI, providing valuable insights into sales performance, customer behavior, and product trends.
+The project integrates data processing, transformation, and analysis using Databricks and Power BI, providing valuable insights into sales performance.

 Databricks Lakehouse: Used for data ingestion, transformation, and exploratory analysis.
 Power BI: Employed for creating visual reports and dashboards to facilitate data-driven decision-making.